On Not Making Fatal Mistakes

 Mistake #3 – Going it alone.

-I did a poll in the Indie Retail Facebook group last year, asking if the members of my community considered themselves extroverts or introverts.
+I did a poll in the Sell Like An Artist Facebook community last year, asking if our members considered themselves extroverts or introverts.

 My findings can be summed up as: “Are you kidding?
 If I could rent a cave from some bears and use it as my studio, I’d be on a flight to Canada right now.”